alan7000/upgrade_auto_apt/README.md

 Line 3: Write all IPs of each machine on your network.

-If you want to add an alias at the shell level to call the upgrade_ssh.sh script please type the following command:
+If you want to add an alias at the shell level to call the upgrade_ssh.sh script please edit the ".bashrc" file and then add the following line :

     alias upgrade_ssh="cd $HOME && ./.upgrade_ssh.sh"